anthonioez/dogs-mvp-swift/README.md

 Signup at https://thedogapi.com/ for API Key.

-Then add API key to DogApi.swift
+Then add API key to DogRouter.swift